 Beyond these examples

-These snippets focus on specific route table association features: VPC and Direct Connect Gateway attachment associations.
-They’re intentionally minimal rather than full Transit Gateway deployments.
+These snippets focus on specific route table association features: VPC and Direct Connect Gateway attachment associations, and route table assignment for traffic control.
+They’re intentionally minimal rather than full Transit Gateway topologies.

-The examples require pre-existing infrastructure such as Transit Gateway and route table, and VPC or Direct Connect Gateway attachments.
-They focus on configuring the association rather than provisioning the underlying Transit Gateway infrastructure.
+The examples reference pre-existing infrastructure such as Transit Gateway and route tables, and VPC attachments or Direct Connect Gateway associations.
+They focus on creating the association rather than provisioning the underlying attachments.

-To keep things focused, association patterns are omitted, including:
+To keep things focused, common association patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how attachment-to-route-table binding works, not provide drop-in networking modules.
+These omissions are intentional: the goal is to illustrate how each association type is wired, not provide drop-in networking modules.
 See the Transit Gateway Route Table Association resource reference for all available configuration options.

 Let's configure AWS Transit Gateway Route Table Associations